-Dial 999 to ask for an ambulance if you think you or your child has epiglottitis.
+Call 999 for an ambulance if you think you or your child has epiglottitis.

 While waiting for an ambulance, you should not attempt to examine your child's throat, place anything inside their mouth, or lay them on their back.
 This may make their symptoms worse.

 It's important to keep them calm and to try not to cause panic or distress.

 Epiglottitis can be fatal if the throat becomes completely blocked.
 But most people make a full recovery with appropriate treatment.